Flora-jia-jfr/furongjia.github.io/_pages/cv.md

 <i>Shanghai, China</i>
 </div>

-* Developed homepages, login, and signup pages indepently through HTML/CSS, Angular.js, and Ionic framework to assist the front end development of an internally used mobile application
+* Developed homepages, login, and signup pages independently through HTML/CSS, Angular.js, and Ionic framework to assist the front end development of an internally used mobile application
-* Utilized Gitee to contribute in the development and modification of “Shanghai Hezhang” project using HTML/CSS, Angular.js, and Node.js: setting up service, modifying layout, and adding new functions such as loading animation and notification for system update
+* Utilized Gitee to contribute to the development and modification of the “Shanghai Hezhang” project using HTML/CSS, Angular.js, and Node.js: setting up service, modifying layout, and adding new functions such as loading animation and notification for system update

 ## Projects